CLAMP: Prompt-based Contrastive Learning for Connecting Language and Animal Pose: Experiments

 We use ResNet-50~\cite{resnet} as the backbone network for pose estimation and ablate the effectiveness of the key designs in the CLAMP method in this section, \ie, the spatial-level contrastive loss, the feature-level contrastive loss, and the prompt encoder in pose-specific prompts.
 The variants are trained under the supervised learning setting for 210 epochs.

-\textbf{Spatial-level contrastive loss} The spatial-level contrastive loss can establish spatial connections between text prompts and image features and provide positional information for animal pose estimation.
-To study the impact of spatial-level contrastive loss, we try two variants (\ie, with and without the loss) of the SimpleBaseline model with CLIP pre-trained ResNet-50 backbone.
-As shown in Table~\ref{ablation}, it improves the performance from 70.9 AP to 72.1 AP, validating the benefit of introducing prior language knowledge into animal pose estimation with the help of spatial-aware adaptation.
+\textbf{Spatial-level contrastive loss} The spatial-level contrastive loss can establish spatial connections between text prompts and image features and provide positional information.
+To study its impact, we try two variants (\ie, with and without the loss) of the SimpleBaseline with CLIP pre-trained ResNet-50 backbone.
+As shown in Table~\ref{ablation}, it improves the performance from 70.9 AP to 72.1 AP, validating the benefit of introducing language knowledge into animal pose estimation with the help of spatial-aware adaptation.

 \textbf{Feature-level contrastive loss} As shown in Table~\ref{ablation}, the feature-level contrastive loss further improves the performance by 0.5 AP.
 The results validate that it is necessary to enhance the discriminative ability of the extracted prompt embeddings and visual features of different keypoints, for a better semantic alignment in animal pose estimation.